Ronicasss/SLAM_with_OSM_priors/README.md

 # SLAM_with_OSM_priors
-This is a ROS package that implement a system for performing SLAM using OpenStreetMap priors.
+This is a ROS package that implements a system for performing SLAM using OpenStreetMap priors.
 To make the package work you need to install the packages and libraries required by [hdl_graph_slam](https://github.com/koide3/hdl_graph_slam), on which the system is based.

-Additionally, the [curlpp](http://www.curlpp.org/) library and the [rviz_satellite](https://github.com/nobleo/rviz_satellite) package are required.
+Additionally, the [curlpp](http://www.curlpp.org/) library and the [rviz_satellite](https://github.com/nobleo/rviz_satellite) packages are required.

 The package has been tested on Ubuntu with ROS Melodic.